RESOURCES

 by Shelley Fletcher-Bryant, Director of Sales & Client Management

-As part of the committee who produced the guide, and based on many years of experience of delivering traveler and employee engagement campaigns for some of the largest global brands, here are my top five tips for building and implementing an effective employee engagement strategy.
+Based on many years of experience of delivering traveler and employee engagement campaigns for some of the largest global brands, here are my top five tips for building and implementing an effective employee engagement strategy.

 Firstly, employee engagement is more than just communication.
 It’s about understanding your different audiences and what they want (and need) to know; what your available communication channels are; and how to create a multi-channel approach that is impactful, relevant, and easy to understand.
 An effective communications and engagement strategy can elevate your travel program by building trust and traveler confidence.
-This is particularly important right now, as business travelers around the world are beginning to travel again, trusting that their travel program will keep them safe is the first step to getting back on the road.

 Step 1: Goals